richafnu/Viva/Viva/glint/setup/custom-ppt-upload.md

   :::image type="content" source="../../media/glint/setup/ppt-report-content-layout.png" alt-text="Screenshot of the Report Content Layout view." lightbox="../../media/glint/setup/ppt-report-content-layout.png":::

 3. Edit this slide to remove default text boxes, add new ones, add images - such as logos or graphics - set background colors, to change font colors, etc.
+4. Customization to this slide is applied to each of the slides containing data exported from the Viva Glint platform report.
-4. Close the **Master** and save your template.
+5. Close the **Master** and save your template.
-5. The customizations applied to the Report Content Layout doesn't show on the slides after closing the Slide Master.
+6. The customizations applied to the Report Content Layout doesn't show on the slides after closing the Slide Master.

    :::image type="content" source="../../media/glint/setup/ppt-close-master.png" alt-text="Screenshot of the Close Master feature on the View menu bar.":::